-There are moments in which Whedon equals the fun of his first Avengers team-up, yet sadly, there are too many that come up short.
+There are moments in which Whedon equals the fun of his first Avengers team-up, yet disappointingly, there are too many that fall short.
 He had the element of surprise up his sleeve the first time around, but now we know this world and how these characters interact with each other.
-Whedon knows that simply rehashing things won’t do, but for much of the many action scenes (yet more chaotic sequences of CGI destruction) it somehow feels rehashed; lots of noise but little finesse.
+Whedon knows that simply rehashing things won’t do, but for much of the numerous action scenes (yet more rampantly chaotic sequences of CGI destruction) it feels rehashed – plenty of noise but little finesse.
 Fun as the chaos sometimes might be, the over-reliance on CGI restricts involvement.
 If you’re like me – tired of endless destruction in these movies…don’t be surprised to find yourself intermittently checking the clock.

 This is the plot for Age of Ultron, as Stark’s ambition to protect the human race turns on him.
 Stark is Dr. Frankenstein, Ultron is his monster.
 In turn, this sows the seeds of division that will undoubtedly lead into the Civil War storyline of the upcoming Captain America sequel.
 There’s another problem.
-There are too many times that this film feels like a set-up for another instalment in a franchise.
+There are too many times that this film feels like a telegraphed set-up for another instalment in a franchise.
 Iron Man 2 was guilty of the same sin, and isn’t highly regarded because of it.
-Audiences are tired commercials – do they really want the plot-lines of their summer blockbusters to start behaving like them!?
+Audiences are weary of commercials – do they really want the plot-lines of their summer blockbusters to start behaving like them!?